Mikhail Medvedev-Kudrin: Execution of the Romanovs

 In 1918, Medvedev became a member of the collegium of the Ural Regional Cheka in Yekaterinburg.
 In early July 1918, he was assigned to the internal security of the House of Special Purpose in Yekaterinburg, and on the night of July 17 he participated in the execution of the royal family.

 According to Medvedev's own recollections, it was he who first started shooting and killed the Tsar.
-When the commandant Yakov Yurovsky told the condemned that they would be shot, they did not expect such words, and Dr. Botkin asked: “So they won't take us anywhere?”
-Then, without waiting for the commandant to repeat the verdict of the Ural Soviet, Medvedev began shooting and released a hail of five bullets.
+According to his testimony, when the commandant Yakov Yurovsky told the condemned that they would be shot, they did not expect such words, and Dr. Botkin asked: “So they won't take us anywhere?”
+Then, without waiting for the commandant to repeat the verdict of the Ural Soviet, he began shooting and released a hail of five bullets.
 After Medvedev opened fire, the rest of the executioners began to shoot.
-Grigory Nikulin, who also participated in the execution later affirmed that the Tsar was killed precisely by Medvedev's shots.
+Grigory Nikulin, who also participated in the execution, later agreed that the Tsar was killed precisely by Medvedev's shots.
 This was contested, however, by Yurovsky's own report and memoirs, who, describing the killings, testified he had opened fire first and had fatally shot the Tsar.
+Peter Ermakov, one of the other shooters, alternatively claimed at different points in various accounts that either he, or Yurovsky, had killed Nicholas, but did not mention Medvedev.
+According to Helen Rappaport, and Greg King and Penny Wilson, all of the Romanovs were fatally shot by either Yurovsky or Ermakov, as the bullets of the other shooters hit but failed to kill their targets.